-"I do solemnly swear (affirm) that in all things appertaining to the matter referred to this select committee.
-I will do impartial justice according to the Constitution, laws, Joint Rules, and House Rules of the State of South Dakota.
-I do solemnly swear that I will faithfully and impartially discharge and perform all the duties incumbent upon me as a member of the House Select Committee on Discipline and Expulsion in the aforesaid matter, the best ability according to of my and understanding, so help me God."
+"I do solemnly swear (affirm) that in all things appertaining to the matter referred to this select committee, I will do impartial justice according to the Constitution, laws, Joint Rules, and House Rules of the State of South Dakota.
+I do solemnly swear that I will faithfully and impartially discharge and perform all the duties incumbent upon me as a member of the House Select Committee on Discipline and Expulsion in the aforesaid matter, according to the best of my ability and understanding, so help me God."